Hiroki111/java-microservice/README.md

 5. If you're opening Keycloak UI, sign out.
 6. Click Get New Access Token on Postman's Authorization tab

-### Use tokens for API endpoints

-- Sign out from Keycloak
-- Open Postman, choose one of the endpoints that requires a token.
-Click Authorization tab, scroll down and find Get New Access Token button.
-- Click the button and you should see a login page of Keycloak

 ### How to use Flyway for DB migration